nus-cs2103-AY2324S1/tp/docs/team/billieboy7.md

     * Added the UML diagrams, implementation explanations and design considerations for `schedule` command
     * Added the UML diagrams and implementation explanations for `find illness` command
     * Added the UML diagrams and implementation explanations for `find patient appointment` command
-    * Added the Efforts section to the end
+    * Added the "Appendix: Efforts" section

 * **Community**: